KDE/kdenlive/dev-docs/build.md

 ```bash
 INSTALL_PREFIX=$HOME/.local # or any other choice, the easiest would be to leave it empty ("")
 ```
-Please note that even if you specified a user-writable INSTALL_PREFIX, some Qt plugins like the MLT thumbnailer are going be installed in non-user-writable system paths to make them work.
+Please note that even if you have specified a user-writable INSTALL_PREFIX, some Qt plugins like the MLT thumbnailer are going to be installed in non-user-writable system paths to make them work.
 If you really do not want to give root privileges, you need to set KDE_INSTALL_USE_QT_SYS_PATHS to OFF in the line below.

-- You can also you can set the `JOBS` variable to the number of threads your CPU can offer for builds.
+- You can also set the `JOBS` variable to the number of threads your CPU can offer for builds.

 ```bash
 JOBS=8